docker/docs/docker-for-mac/osxfs.md

 containerized process changes the ownership of a shared file system object, e.g. with `chown`, the new ownership information is persisted in the `com.docker.owner` extended attribute of the object.
-Subsequent requests for ownership metadata will return the previously set values.
+Subsequent requests for ownership metadata return the previously set values.
 Ownership-based permissions are only enforced at the macOS file system level with all accessing processes behaving as the user running Docker.
-If the user does not have permission to read extended attributes on an object (such as when that object's permissions are `0000`), `osxfs` will attempt to add an access control list (ACL) entry that allows the user to read and write extended attributes.
-If this attempt fails, the object will appear to be owned by the process accessing it until the extended attribute is readable again.
+If the user does not have permission to read extended attributes on an object (such as when that object's permissions are `0000`), `osxfs` attempts to add an access control list (ACL) entry that allows the user to read and write extended attributes.
+If this attempt fails, the object appears to be owned by the process accessing it until the extended attribute is readable again.

 ### File system events